12:00 p.m. to 1:00 p.m., Virtual Program, NMUSN Facebook

-This is a pre-recorded program on the NMUSN Facebook page.
-If anyone has any problems accessing the museum's Facebook page, or have a question for the speaker, please send an email to firstname.lastname@example.org
+This pre-recorded Facebook Premier program will be broadcast on the NMUSN Facebook page.
+If anyone has any problems accessing the museum's Facebook page, or if you have a question for the speaker, please send an email to David Barker at firstname.lastname@example.org.